mimoduo/Stamp/README.md

 ###Template Level

+* Provides a build system that can support multiple templates.
 * Provides a template for all pages pertaining to that template.
 * Contains styles that are more focused on design rather than solving email client quirks.
 * Can override the title element from the global level.